 And in such a transition, opting for a hybrid might be a good idea.
 After all, a hybrid is a transition between a regular internal combustion engine a full-on electric car.
 But hybrids are not perfect, they are expensive, complex, and costly to ensure.

 Moreover, they still produce lots of fossil fuel emissions and the maintenance costs are higher when compared to an EV or an internal combustion engine car.
 Batteries are not being recycled and hybrids are heavy and not all that fun to drive dynamically.
+Some will even call hybrids bad cars.
+Let’s take a closer look at the disadvantages of hybrids.

 Hybrid vehicle purchasing costs